breatheco-de/main-documentation/Contribution_Manuals/BreatheCode_Mantainer.md

 > :warning: This guide is still under development.

-Label: The mantainer doest not have a tag, the mantainer is the one putting the tags :smile:
+Label: The maintainer doesn't not have a tag, the maintainer is the one putting the tags :smile:

 ## Mantaining the repositories

-The BreatheCode Mantainers are the gas that fuels the entire open source community.
+The BreatheCode Maintainers are the gas that fuels the entire open source community.
 The have to make sure that all the issues, code and documents.

 Example issue:
 https://github.com/4GeeksAcademy/react-exercises/issues/6